w3c/wot-ngsi-ld/proposals/liaison.md

 ## Scope
 What work needs to be done, by whom?
-* W3C WoT WG to develop, in collaboration with ETSI ISG CIM, a NGSI-LD Binding that defines what information is needed in a Thing Description to communicate with an NSGI-LD Context Broker and access specific Things/NGSI-LD Entities.
+* W3C WoT WG to develop, in collaboration with ETSI ISG CIM, documents that define what information is needed in a Thing Description to communicate with an NSGI-LD Context Broker and access specific Things/NGSI-LD Entities.
 * ETSI ISG CIM to develop, in collaboration with the WoT WG, extensions of existing specifications to include the use of a WoT Thing Description for NGSI-LD model descriptions